Reviews You Can Rely On

 Our Verdict

 The ZPacks Duplex Flex Upgrade crushes the competition when looking for the creature comforts of a regular tent packed into an ultralight construction.
 With a sewn-in bug protector and waterproof bathtub floor, this tarp tent offers the lowest possible weight for a fully enclosed tent at just 21 ounces!
 Its single wall and bathtub floor use Dyneema Composite Fiber (DCF), which is lightweight, tear-resistant, naturally waterproof, with easy fixing.
 Although the initial investment is quite steep, you won't be let down with this absolutely amazing marvel that man has created.
 Standing out as a stellar overall shelter suited for the simple weekend trip to hiking the longest trails in the world, it'll keep the weight off your back.
-To see how it stacks up versus the competition, check out our full review of the best ultralight tents.
+To see how it stacks up versus the competition, check out our full review of ultralight tents.

 REASONS TO BUY